Bijections for generalized Tamari intervals via orientations

-For $Q\in\cQ_{i,j}$, we let $s,s',t,t'$ be the outer vertices of $Q$ in clockwise order around the outer face, with $s$ the one at the root.
-A \emph{separating decomposition} of $Q$ is given by an orientation and coloration (blue or red) of each edge of $Q$ such that all edges incident to $s$ (resp. $t$) are ingoing blue (resp. ingoing red), and every vertex $v\notin\{s,t\}$ has outdegree $2$ and satisfies the local conditions shown in Figure~\ref{fig:separating}(a).
+For $Q\in\cQ_{i,j}$, let $s,s',t,t'$ be the outer vertices of $Q$ in clockwise order around the outer face, with $s$ the one at the root.
+A \emph{separating decomposition} of $Q$ is given by an orientation and coloration (blue or red) of each edge of $Q$ such that: \begin{itemize} \item All edges incident to $s$ (resp. $t$) are incoming blue (resp. incoming red). \item Every vertex $v\notin\{s,t\}$ has one outgoing edge in each color.
+Moreover, if $v$ is white (resp. black), then every incoming edge at $v$ has the color of the next outgoing edge in clockwise (resp. counterclockwise) order around $v$, see Figure~\ref{fig:separating}(a). \end{itemize}

 An example of separating decomposition is given in Figure~\ref{fig:separating}(b).
 It can be shown~\cite{FOP95} that the blue edges form a spanning tree of $Q\backslash t$ and the red edges form a spanning tree of $Q\backslash s$.
-We let $\Sep_{i,j}$ be the set of pairs $S=(Q,X)$ where $Q\in\cQ_{i,j}$, and $X$ is a separating decomposition of $Q$.
+By a slight abuse of notation, we also call \emph{separating decomposition} a pair $S=(Q,X)$, where $Q$ is a simple quadrangulation, and $X$ is a separating decomposition on $Q$.
+We let $\Sep_{i,j}$ be the set of separating decompositions with $i+2$ black vertices and $j+2$ white vertices.
 A separating decomposition is called \emph{minimal} if it has no clockwise cycle.

-A general property of outdegree-constrained orientations of planar maps~\cite{Fe03} ensures that each rooted quadrangulation has a unique minimal separating decomposition, so that $\cQ_{i,j}$ identifies to the subfamily of minimal separating decompositions from $\Sep_{i,j}$.
-We now recall the bijection $\Phi$ between $\Sep_{i,j}$ and $\cR_{i,j}$ described in~\cite{FPS09}.
-For $S\in\Sep_{i,j}$ we let $\Tblue$ be the blue tree, and let $v_0,\ldots,v_{j+1}$ be the white vertices ordered according to the first visit in a clockwise walk around $\Tblue$ starting at the root, and we let $\beta_r$ be the number of ingoing red edges at $v_{r+1}$, for $r\in\llbracket 0,j\rrbracket$.
+A general property of outdegree-constrained orientations of planar maps~\cite{Fe03} ensures that each simple quadrangulation has a unique minimal separating decomposition.
+Hence, $\cQ_{i,j}$ is in bijective correspondence to the set of separating decompositions in $\Sep_{i,j}$ that are minimal.